The Riches of Christ

 19 Repent therefore and be converted, that your sins may be blotted out, so that times of refreshing may come from the presence of the Lord, 20 and that He may send Jesus Christ, who was preached to you before, 21 whom heaven must receive until the times of restoration of all things, which God has spoken by the mouth of all His holy prophets since the world began.

 Note that since the beginning of the world, God has spoken about the time when Jesus Christ will return to restore all things.
-God spoke this through the mouth of all His holy prophets.
-This emphasises just how important the restoration of all things is to God.
-The restoration of all things will be accomplished when Jesus Christ returns to this earth.
+God spoke this through the mouth of all His holy prophets, thus emphasising its great importance.
+The restoration of all things will be accomplished at the creation of the New Heaven and the New Earth

 1 Now I saw a new heaven and a new earth, for the first heaven and the first earth had passed away.
 Also there was no more sea.
 2 Then I, John, saw the holy city, New Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.
 3 And I heard a loud voice from heaven saying, “Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people.
 God Himself will be with them and be their God.
 4 And God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
 There shall be no more pain, for the former things have passed away”.
 5 Then He who sat on the throne said, “Behold, I make all things new”.
 And He said to me, “Write, for these words are true and faithful”.
 6 And He said to me, “It is done!
 I am the Alpha and the Omega, the Beginning and the End…”

 Yes, the time will come, at the creation of the Eternal Kingdom of God of the New Heaven and the New Earth, when Jesus Christ will bring to completion God’s Plan of Universal Reconciliation and Salvation, which He is working out in seven biblical ages.
 This will be when there will be no more death, nor sorrow, nor crying, nor pain.
-This will be when God the Father Himself comes down to this earth, which will have been refined, cleansed and renewed, to dwell with all people.
-Father God (Yahveh Elohim) will be all in all.
+This will be when God the Father Himself comes down to this earth, which would have been refined, cleansed and renewed, to dwell with all people.
+Father God (Yahveh Elohim) will be all in all (1 Corinthians 15:28).

 The Bible, from Genesis to Revelation, upholds the truth of universal salvation and reconciliation through God’s only begotten Son Jesus Christ in other scriptures besides those given in this chapter.
-Yet, it is amazing that Traditional Christianity and others ignore, explain away, malign and even twist all of these clear scriptures in favour of the false unbiblical doctrines of hell and annihilation, which have their roots in paganism and not in the Word of God.
+Yet, it is amazing that the so-called ‘Christian world’ ignore, explain away, malign and even twist all of these clear scriptures in favour of the false unbiblical doctrines of hell and annihilation, which have their roots in paganism and not in the Word of God.